lhausammann/ArrayGrouper/README.md

 ArrayGrouper
 ============

 Group structured array  entries on multiple levels.
-Supported types are objects and arrays (and values when using custom grouping).
-Each node data is encapsulated in a class which provides methods for formatting and ArrayAccess methods.
+Each group node data is encapsulated in a class which provides methods for formatting.
+It implements the ArrayAccess interface.

 *Example simple array grouping*